Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

 ## Lab Overview
 Duration: 3

 Below is an overview diagram of what we will be building in this Quickstart.
 Each step builds upon what was built in the prior step.
-In this Quickstart we will build only the tables in this diagram.
+We will build only the tables in this diagram.
 There are other table scripts that are included in the code templates that can be used to build out the dimensional model using the same concepts we will use here.

 ![img](assets/overview_diagram.png)

 ### Lab Structure
 - **Explain Code Snippets**
     - We will work through each DCDF data architecture layer in sequence.
 Acquisition, Raw, Integration and Presentation layer.
-    - At each layer, we will walk through the actual code and explain each code snippit on what is happening in the code.
+    - At each layer, we will walk through the actual code and explain each code snippit with what is happening in the code.
 - **Execute Code and Verify Results**
     - In these sections, you will execute the code in your environment
-    - We will verify the dataat each step along the way, that the data was loaded using our example line_items, orders and parts.
+    - We will verify the data each step along the way.
+We will use our example line_items, orders and parts to verify the data was loaded.

 ### DCDF Data Architecture Layers